CarletonComputerScienceSociety/website/readme.md

 For Windows users, I recommend following [this video](https://www.youtube.com/watch?v=G7umPCU-8xc) if you are unfamilliar with choco.

+You will need to install the latest "hugo_extended" version.
+This can be found on the [Hugo releases page](https://github.com/gohugoio/hugo/releases).

 ### 2. Start Hugo

 To start Hugo, navigate to the directory where you cloned this project and run the following command: